Yet Another Descent into the Mind of a Serial Killer: Netflix’s ‘The Jeffrey Dahmer Story’

 The story and lore surrounding one of America’s most notorious serial killers is well known, right down to the horrific details.
 It begs the question, did this series even need to be made?
 If there’s one thing that can be said for Netflix’s latest true crime drama depicting the gruesome murders committed by Jeffrey Dahmer, it’s that it is utterly disturbing from beginning to end.
 Even with its cumbersome title, Dahmer – Monster: The Jeffrey Dahmer Story, and virtually no anticipation leading up to the series debut, it snuck up on us on September 21 and quickly climbed to the number one spot on Netflix.
 This drama is evidence of America’s obsession with and nack for breeding serial killers.

-The series clearly aims to shift from the typical true crime modus operandi to focus on the victims, many of whom were black, gay men or men of color.
-One of the most devesatating cases and miscarriages of justice, was a fourteen year old Laotion boy, who managed to escape only to be returned to Dahmer by local police just minutes before his brutal murder.
+The series clearly aims to shift from the typical true crime modus operandi to focus on the victims, many of whom were black, gay men, or men of color.
+One of the most devastating cases and miscarriages of justice was a fourteen-year-old Laotian boy, who managed to escape only to be returned to Dahmer by local police just minutes before his brutal murder.
 Another goal of the series was to shed light on the gross incompetence, homophobia and racism that was rampant in the Milwaukee police department at the time.
-Many a true crime series have succumbed to harsh criticism for glamorizing or hyper focusing on the killer.
+Many true crime series have succumbed to harsh criticism for glamorizing or hyper-focusing on the killer.
 This series does not quite avoid that.

-The first half of the series is nearly unwatchable, the odd sexualization of viscera coupled with an obsession with roadkill is unpalatable to say the least.
-Undoubtedly, Dahmer was an odd guy and the series does a stand up job of depicting this, starting with his troubled childhood.
-The sepia toned shots of Dahmers dingy apartment and the striking shots of the infamous acid filled barrel in the corner of his bedroom immediately set a dreadful tone.
-One can almost smell the odor of rot and decay that is a lingering complaint throughout Dahmer’s life.
+The first half of the series is nearly unwatchable; the odd sexualization of viscera coupled with an obsession with roadkill is unpalatable, to say the least.
+Undoubtedly, Dahmer was an odd guy, and the series does a stand-up job of depicting this, starting with his troubled childhood.
+The sepia-toned shots of Dahmer’s dingy apartment and the striking shots of the infamous acid-filled barrel in the corner of his bedroom immediately set a dreadful tone.
+One can almost smell the odor of rot and decay, a common complaint that seemed to follow Dahmer throughout his life.

 We get five episodes that focus almost exclusively on Dahmer’s life and the development of his disturbed personality.
 Dahmer, who is masterfully portrayed by American Horror Story’s Evan Peters, is shown shirtless and glistening with sweat on multiple occasions, a sore point for many critics.
 Although Peters seems to slip effortlessly into the dastardly role, it is hard to disassociate him from his less serious roles in AHS.
 He and the creator of both series, Ryan Murphy, are no strangers to each other or the twisted genre of horror.
 It appears that Murphy is looking to branch out into true crime dramas, as his next project, The Watcher, is set to premiere on Netflix October 13.

-There is no shortage of horrific material to recount in the first half of the series, including the decapitated head Dahmer decides to keep in the box that once contained his fathers childhood photos and nicknacks.
-We also see Dahmer scatter the remains of his first murder victim from the roof of his parents home as he basks in the falling ashes.
-An egregious dramatization for a series who’s aim is to focus on the victims and the inefficient police force who allowed Dahmer’s reign of terror to subsist for far too long.
+There is no shortage of horrific material to recount in the first half of the series, including the decapitated head Dahmer decides to keep in the box that once contained his father’s childhood photos and nicknacks.
+We also see Dahmer scatter the remains of his first murder victim from the roof of his parent’s home as he basks in the falling ashes.
+This is an egregious dramatization for a series whose aim is to focus on the victims and the inefficient police force who allowed Dahmer’s reign of terror to subsist for far too long.

-For the remainder of the series we get the stories of the traumatized families of Dahmer’s victims, parallel to the depiction of Dahmer’s new found fame in prison.
-Occasionally these themes overlap, when Hughes’ grieving mother receives a Jeffrey Dahmer comic book in the mail along with a fan’s letter asking for her autograph.
-The families testimonies in court are striking and some are verbatim and a mirror image to the actual events.
-We are forced to sit through the storyline which follows Dahmer as he decides to embrace religion and is “saved”, we watch as he is baptized and it feels as if we are urged to contemplate forgiveness for one of America’s most depraved killers.
+For the remainder of the series, we get the stories of the traumatized families of Dahmer’s victims, parallel to the depiction of Dahmer’s newfound fame in prison.
+Occasionally, these themes overlap when Hughes’ grieving mother receives a Jeffrey Dahmer comic book in the mail along with a fan’s letter asking for her autograph.
+The families’ testimonies in court are striking, and some are verbatim and a mirror image of the actual events.
+We are forced to sit through the storyline that follows Dahmer as he decides to embrace religion and is “saved.” we watch as he is baptized, and it feels as if we are asked to contemplate forgiveness for one of America’s most depraved killers.